humanmade/hm-rt-carousel-extension/README.md

 ## Requirements

-- [rt-carousel](https://github.com/rtCamp/rt-carousel-block) plugin active.
+- The [rt-carousel](https://github.com/rtCamp/rt-carousel-block) plugin must be active.
 The plugin will not bootstrap if `RT_CAROUSEL_PATH` is not defined.

 ## Features